gpsyrou/tube-virality/README.md

 ## 🎯 YouTube Trending Video Analytics API

 ### **Project Purpose**
-The **YouTube Virality** project aims to **collect, analyze, and model YouTube trending video data** across multiple countries using the **YouTube API**.
-This project goes beyond simply analyzing existing APIs; we are **building a custom API** to retrieve metadata—including view counts, likes, and descriptions—from YouTube videos and channels.
+The **YouTube Virality** project focuses on collecting, analyzing, and modeling YouTube trending video data from multiple countries using the YouTube API.
+The goal is to utilize the API to gather data, including view counts, likes, and descriptions, and then apply data science techniques to assess the likelihood of a video going viral. 🎥

 ### **Key Objectives**
 - ✅ **Collect trending videos** from various countries and store historical data.